Nic13Gamer/better-upload/packages/client/README.md

 # Better Upload

 Simple and easy file uploads for React.
-Upload files directly to any S3-compatible service with minimal setup.
+Upload directly to any S3-compatible service with minimal setup.

 Documentation is available [here](https://better-upload.com).